 Where to Stay

-There are several different areas of Maui and all has its own pros & cons.
+There are several different areas of Maui and all have their own pros & cons.
 It’s important to do a bit of research prior to booking your hotel.
 You have 4 main areas West Maui, South Maui, North Maui, and Hana/East Maui.
 West Maui + South Maui are known for better weather, being on the protected side of the island, with that also come more tourists + resorts.
 We ended up choosing South Maui because the weather was important to us, but next time, I want to stay in Paia, or North Maui to get a bit more of that true Hawaiian experience.
 Another thing to point out, is I 100% recommend you rent a car in Maui.
 It’s very necessary to get around and experience the island.

 We ended up staying in Kihei in a condo we found on Airbnb for the first 3 days of our trip.
 It was across the street from the ocean and the condo complex had a nice pool + ac.
 It wasn’t anything luxurious, but it was all you really needed as a couple in Maui.
 Each morning we would wake up, grab a delicious coffee and stroll the beaches in Kihei.
 The second 3 days of our trip, we stayed at the Fairmont Kea Lani.

 It was the perfect combination for us.
 3 days of a more true Maui experience and 3 days in the most luxurious resort!
 Even though moving your stuff halfway through the trip seems annoying, we actually didn’t mind at all AND we loved getting to have both experiences.